qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `LetMePlay`: Lets the player take over the host.
 All host functions are switched off.
 The `TakeOver` command must be entered to hand over the controller. \
   Please note that the host automation accepts gifts from events and NPCs and deletes items from the inventory if necessary.

+## Use an 1.5 Game with 1.6 Server

+I don't know if it is possible or what will happen if you use a 1.5 savegame with this 1.6 server.
+If you want to do it, you need to do the following steps:

+- Back up your game data first
+- If you have an old version from before 1.6, you must delete the file `AdditionalCropData` in the game directory.
+GropSaver then only works for all plants planted from this point onwards.
+- If you use an old `config.json` file, the server will not start.
+  Delete the file and the file will be created with the default configuration.
+  Stop the server, change it according to your wishes and start the server.

 ## Running the Server on Linux Without GUI

 This mod can be run without the use of a GUI.
 To start the game, you must enter the following command: